Hamburger Helper: Hamburger varieties

 The basic (and most popular) version of Hamburger Helper is a box of dried pasta with seasoning that is designed to be cooked with ground beef.
 There were initially five varieties: Potato Stroganoff, Chili Tomato, Rice Oriental, Beef Noodle, and Hash.
 Cheeseburger Macaroni was added by late 1972.
 Hamburger Stew and Lasagne appeared in 1973.
-Hamburger Pizza Dinner debuted in 1974, and late 1975 advertising in Canada pictured Potato Stroganoff, Chili Tomato, Beef Noodle, Chili Tomato, Cheeseburger Marcaroni, Lasagna, Tomato Roma and Shortcut Spaghetti.
-Hamburger Helper currently offers a variety of flavors, including lasagna, ranch and bacon, stroganoff, chili macaroni, and others.
+Hamburger Pizza Dinner debuted in 1974, and late 1975 advertising in Canada pictured Potato Stroganoff, Chili Tomato, Beef Noodle, Chili Tomato, Cheeseburger Macaroni, Lasagna, Tomato Roma and Shortcut Spaghetti.
+Hamburger Helper currently offers a variety of flavors, including lasagna, Salisbury, stroganoff, chili macaroni, and others.